I Built My Name First.My Business Caught Up Later.

 A business brand is tied to the entity.

-The catch is this isn't either/or. com).
+The catch is this isn't either/or.
+Personal brands and company brands feed each other.

-But I had to pick which one to lead with, and building a personal brand first gave me more flexibility and faster trust with early clients on the Space Coast.
+But I had to pick which to lead with, and building a personal brand first gave me more flexibility and faster trust with early clients on the Space Coast.